Youth & Family Services Program Manager

 The mission of Horizons Family Counseling is to 1) Utilize mental health services, case management, skill-based parent training, school-based counseling services, innovative evidence based programs for youth and families in order to reduce juvenile crime and decrease the number of youth involved in the juvenile justice system in Livermore and the Tri-Valley area AND 2) Improve quality of life by strengthening relationships within families by providing affordable mental health services for Livermore and Tri-Valley residents.

-Horizons Family Counseling has been helping Tri-Valley families for over 40 years by offering a variety of programs and services.
+Horizons Family Counseling has been helping Tri-Valley families for 45 years by offering a variety of programs and services.
 Some of which include:

 Family Counseling is available for Tri-Valley youth 18 and under and their families to help improve family relationships in times of stress.